Book a call with admissions

 • If I am uncomfortable during the procedure, can I speak up?

-• Do they listen to your concerns?
+• Do they discuss your concerns?

 • Do they offer a supportive environment?